 This story was written for the Reedsy contest "Genre-Blending".

-More specifically by the prompt: "Write a magical realism story that takes place in the Wild West."
+More specifically in the context of the prompt: "Write a magical realism story that takes place in the Wild West."

 A man can only mourn so much.